SebLisic/UpdateUbuntuCalendarIcon/README.md

 ```

 # FAQ
+## Which versions of Ubuntu are supported?
+Only mainline Ubuntu 22.04 LTS is supported.

 ## Does this work with non Ubuntu themes
 No. This program works by creating an icon theme under ~/.icons/ that inherits the standard themes under /usr/share/icons/.
 Other icon themes would compete
 with that.